What is naloxone hydrochloride?

 In addition, National Institute for Occupational Safety and Health (NIOSH) states that “If workers are under the influence of opioids while they are at work, they are likely to be at increased risk for injury.
 For workers in safety sensitive jobs, such as transportation and operators of heavy equipment, there will be increased risks for catastrophic events that impact many besides the worker.”

-Please also see the OSH Answers “Substance Abuse in the Workplace” for more general information about opioids and other substances.
+Please also see the OSH Answers “Substance Use in the Workplace” for more general information about opioids and other substances.

 What should the workplace do if they choose to have naloxone available?